The Provider Awareness and Cultural Dexterity Toolkit for Surgeons Trial (PACTS)

 Detailed Description

-In order to improve overall health outcomes of minority patients, undergoing surgical care, the National Institute on Minority Health and Health Disparities (NIMHD) collaborated with the American College of Surgeons (ACS) and prioritized to evaluate the effect of improvement in culturally dexterous care on surgical outcomes for patients from disparity populations.
+In order to improve overall health outcomes of minority patients undergoing surgical care, the National Institute on Minority Health and Health Disparities (NIMHD) collaborated with the American College of Surgeons (ACS) and prioritized the evaluation and the the effect of improvement in culturally dexterous care on surgical outcomes for patients from disparity populations.

 Poor outcomes in patients are attributed to poor patient-provider communication which may lead to treatment errors, inadequate pain management, less patient-centered care, decreased adherence to treatment plans, and worse overall clinical outcomes.
 Additionally, studies have shown that some surgeons have pro-White implicit biases, which are unconscious, automated preferences that individuals may not even be aware of.